Trends & best practices

 Set regular checkpoints to review your site performance.
 Watch for new drop-off points, rising bounce rates, or changes in customer behavior.
 What worked six months ago might not hold up today.

-Use real-time analytics platforms like Quantum Metric to stay ahead of issues and adapt fast.
+Use real-time analytics platforms like Quantum Metric to proactively surface issues and adapt quickly..
 Create a feedback loop where insights fuel experiments, and experiments drive impact.

 The most successful teams treat CRO as a mindset, not just a tactic—always refining, always optimizing.